taunsquared/taunsquared.github.io/_posts/2017-06-21-dear-neuro-from-visual-effects.md

 My hero is Leonardo da Vinci.
 I have some interest in Buddhism. <br/>
 My ultimate aim is to build some solid framework that can help people understand more accurately the world around them.
 I intend to get there by using the principles of observation of the natural world, reasoning, and testing, that Leonardo used.
 {: style="color:gray; font-size: 80%;"}

+To learn more about the Dear Neuroscience Event Series, please visit [www.everymind.online/DearNeuroscience](http://www.everymind.online/DearNeuroscience/).